• Mental Health

 Ways to cope with double depression include identifying the depression, communicating your experience, confronting your negative thoughts, shifting your negative behaviors, focusing on health, finding fulfillment, and seeking professional help.

-1. Identifying the Depression
+1. Identify the Depression

-Some people spend so much time trying to escape or avoid their own thoughts, feelings, and behaviors that they do not even realize they are depressed.
+Some people spend so much time trying to escape or avoid their own thoughts, feelings, and behaviors that they don’t even realize they are depressed.
 Spend some time each day thinking about your life while being sure to attend to issues like energy levels, mood, motivation, and views of the future.
 If something seems undesirable or dangerous, take quick action.

-2. Communicating Your Experience
+2. Communicate Your Experience

 Starting a conversation with a loved one about depression and other mental health concerns can be complicated and uncomfortable, but doing so can trigger tremendous benefits.
 Always begin by communicating with your most trusted resource and expand the conversation from there.
 Communicating your experience can also help relieve the burden of feeling alone.

-3. Confronting Your Negative Thoughts
+3. Confront Your Negative Thoughts

-4. Shifting Your Negative Behaviors
+4. Shift Your Negative Behaviors

-5. Focusing on Your Physical Health
+5. Focus On Your Physical Health

 As physical health improves, mental health will follow, so placing an increased value on physical health can result in tremendously positive mental health impacts.
 You don’t have to change all facets of your physical health at once, but inspect your diet, exercise, and sleep habits.
 Pick one or two elements to address and form a plan.

-6. Finding a Level of Fulfillment
+6. Find a Level of Fulfillment

-Being fulfilled may feel foreign, as depression has a way of wiping away any sense of accomplishment.
+Being fulfilled may feel foreign as depression has a way of wiping away any sense of accomplishment.
 It remains a worthwhile goal, though.
 So much of depression is focused on yourself that you begin losing sight of others.
 Many people find a strong sense of purpose by giving back to the community or people who are struggling with their own issues.
 Something powerful happens when you give to others, and this fulfillment could push depression out of the way.

-7. Seeking Professional Treatment
+7. Seek Professional Treatment

 Double Depression Treatment